BradleyChatha/jcli/README.md

 Named commands are commands that... have a name.
 For example `git commit`; `dub build`; `dub init`, etc. are all named commands.

 It's really easy to make a named command.
-Let's change our default command into a named command.
+Let's change our default command into a named command:

 ```d
 // Renamed from DefaultCommand